16 to 19 Bursary Fund

 Discretionary Bursary

-This bursary is available to students (who are not eligible for the Vulnerable Bursary) who live in a household whose family income is £17,000 per annum or less or whose parents/guardians are in receipt of any of the following:
+This bursary is available to students (who are not eligible for the Vulnerable Bursary) who live in a household whose family income is:

 If false or incomplete information is given in order to secure a bursary, the matter may be referred to the Department for Education or to the police.
 As a result, you and/or your parents/carers could face prosecution and payments could be recovered.